rive-app/awesome-rive/README.md

 **Contenda**
 - [From Concept to Code: How Rive Supercharged My Design Implementation](https://contenda.co/blog/landingpage/) - "For anyone interested in efficient design-to-development workflows."

+**Plumcat**
+- [The Principles of Animation: Interactive Edition](https://plumcatstudio.com/blog/principles-of-animation) - "We've had a ton of fun experimenting with an animation of a cat in a washing machine."
+- [The Power of Rive: A New Standard for Interactive Animations](https://plumcatstudio.com/blog/the-power-of-rive-a-new-standard-for-interactive-animations) - "We've been playing around with this awesome interactive animation tool called Rive, and it's blown us away!".

 ### GameKit
 - [Why we chose Flutter for the Rive GameKit](https://rive.app/blog/why-we-chose-flutter-for-the-rive-gamekit) - "The Rive GameKit for Flutter is the first product to take advantage of the Rive Renderer.
 It's available now as a technical preview"